htmfilho/sports/_posts/2023-07-23-endurrun-sport.md

  - I increased my VO2Max by 1 point during the event.
 My last point took me 4 months to earn, and this one took me just a week, given the pressure to compete every day.

  - My performance improved at every stage, despite the increase in intensity and competitiveness.
-The big question now is: Do we really need a tempering period before a race?
+The big question now is: Do we really need a tapering period before a race?

 ## Wrap Up